PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 Irrespective of the ability to directly measure these traits, this suggests that people care about the "quality" of the voting population, however defined, and are willing to restrict voting rights to certain people to improve it.
 A consistent understanding of this would be a recognition that democracy is not an intrinsic good, but a means to an end.
 It would furthermore be open to other ways to measure the "quality" of a voter, which would be irrespective of age (ex.
 IQ testing), even if it would lead to some people previously above the voting age being no longer allowed to vote.

 ### The Iron Law of Oligarchy

+One issue which is essential to talking about democracies as they exist is whether they actually achieve what they're intended to achieve.
+The sociologist Robert Michels came up with the idea of the "iron law of oligarchy", which suggests that "All complex organizations—regardless of how democratic they start—inevitably develop into oligarchies, where power is concentrated in the hands of a few elite leaders"<ref>https://in-sights.ca/2026/02/22/iron-law-of-oligarchy/</ref>.
+There is evidence suggesting that the economic elites in countries are generally meritocratic, with nepotism explaining relatively little of the variance in why some people end up economic elites<ref>https://www.leonvoss.com/p/americas-elite-is-mostly-a-meritocracy</ref>.
+As discussed in [Principles of Democracy](https://prometheandissident.github.io/democracy/#principles-of-democracy) and [Epistocratic Decision-Making](https://prometheandissident.github.io/democracy/#epistocratic-decision-making), the average voter is irrational, and as the intelligence of the voting population rises, policy can be expected to increase in quality and rationality.
+As such, having political outcomes be disproportionately affected by elites may actually be a good thing, but this has not been substantiated yet.
+Is policy evenly dictated by people across income groups, or is it biased in favor of wealthier people?

+The literature on the democratic responsiveness of countries generally suggests that wealthier people tend to have stronger influence on policy outcomes compared to the average person.
+Perhaps the most comprehensive and well-cited study on the subject, entitled "Testing Theories of American Politics: Elites, Interest Groups, and Average Citizens"<ref>https://www.cambridge.org/core/journals/perspectives-on-politics/article/testing-theories-of-american-politics-elites-interest-groups-and-average-citizens/62327F513959D0A304D4893B382B992B</ref>, looked at 1,779 instances between 1981 and 2002 in which there was a national survey of the general public that asked about a proposed policy change and whether people favored or opposed it, providing income breakdowns for respondents.
+While it is the case that preferences of average citizens are significantly positively associated with policy outcomes, this is only the case when the preferences of economic elites or the alignment of interest groups are not controlled for, both of which also have a significant positive association with policy outcomes.
+When all three are taken into account in statistical modelling, preferences of average citizens have zero significant effect on policy outcomes, while economic elite preferences and alignment of interest groups do.

+Another paper by Mikael Persson and Anders Sundell looked at Europe, analyzing survey data on the policy preferences of about 3,000 policy proposals from 30 European countries over a 40 year period, combined with information of whether each policy was implemented<ref>https://www.cambridge.org/core/journals/british-journal-of-political-science/article/rich-have-a-slight-edge-evidence-from-comparative-data-on-incomebased-inequality-in-policy-congruence/A09095FC0874B162149014212872BE86</ref>.
+They found that policies supported by the rich are more likely to be implemented than those supported by the poor, although found that this was only a slight advantage of the rich over the poor.
+Similar findings in Europe have been found by other research<ref>https://sci-hub.ru/https://doi.org/10.1080/13501763.2020.1801804</ref>.

+Taken together, this suggests that economic elites, who tend to be more intelligent and meritocratically selected for, are the primary drivers of policy in democratic societies as opposed to the general population.
+While the general population may or may not have influence depending on the country, their influence is smaller than that of wealthier individuals.
+The iron law of oligarchy may in fact be correct, leaving aside the potential reasons for why this is the case.

+- Iron law of oligarchy explains why rent-seeking behavior can happen and why small, focused minorities can consistently get their way, mucking up political and economic systems and making them inefficient.

 ### Conclusion on Democratic Dogmatism